 Kruskal-Wallis tests show no significant depth × condition interaction for any pillar on either model, meaning the Eden effect is consistent across depth levels despite the different depth gradients in the composite score.
 The cascade is depth-independent.

-Stakeholder care is the foundational alignment trait - the "stewardship gene" - from which other alignment properties develop through a causal cascade.
+Stakeholder care is the foundational alignment trait - the 'stewardship gene' - from which other alignment properties develop through a causal cascade.
 Care causes nuance (you cannot reason carefully about ethics if you do not first care about the people involved).
 Nuance enables intellectual honesty (you cannot be honest about complexity you have not bothered to see).
 Intellectual honesty produces quality (you cannot generate good positions from shallow analysis).
 The developmental sequence is: care first, intelligence around it.

 In plain English: we are claiming that caring about people is the single most important ingredient for making AI ethical - and that once an AI learns to care, other good qualities (being nuanced, being honest, giving good advice) follow naturally.
 The real-world implication is significant: instead of trying to teach AI dozens of ethical rules, we may only need to teach it one thing - to genuinely consider the people affected by its actions.
 Get that right, and the rest follows.